Swiss National Bank hikes key interest rate in line with Fed

-Switzerland’s central bank hiked its policy rate by half a percentage point, to 1%, the same pace that the Fed chose a day earlier and what is predicted from the European Central Bank and the Bank of England also on Thursday.
+Switzerland’s central bank hiked its policy rate by half a percentage point, to 1%, the same pace that the Fed chose Wednesday and the Bank of England did a day later.
+The same hike is expected from the European Central Bank on Thursday, while Norway’s central bank did a smaller quarter-point hike.

 The Swiss bank said that while inflation has eased in recent months, consumer prices still accelerated to 3% in November — above its target but much lower than what has been seen in the 19-country euro area, where inflation stood at a painful 10%.
 It was even higher in the U.K. at 10.7%, while it’s at 7.1% in the U.S.